Der-Schneeprinz/der-schneeprinz.github.io/README.md

 ![ChurnWebsite1](https://raw.githubusercontent.com/Der-Schneeprinz/der-schneeprinz.github.io/main/img/Churn%20Website%201.JPG)

 This website is a proof of concept for the use for an RFA model.
 It simulates how the model can be used in a dashboard website.
-More pictures below.
+It was built using React JS as its front-end and Flask API as its back-end.

 ![ChurnWebsite2](https://raw.githubusercontent.com/Der-Schneeprinz/der-schneeprinz.github.io/main/img/Churn%20Website%202.JPG)
 ![ChurnWebsite3](https://raw.githubusercontent.com/Der-Schneeprinz/der-schneeprinz.github.io/main/img/Churn%20Website%203.JPG)